-Noor Rahman is an Associate at Cotchett, Pitre & McCarthy LLC.
+Noor Rahman is an Associate at Cotchett, Pitre & McCarthy.
 Her diverse practice includes consumer protection, securities, derivative, nationwide class action, and complex commercial litigation.

 Noor graduated from Georgetown University Law Center, and served on the editorial board of the Georgetown Journal of Legal Ethics (GJLE).
 She is a published author in the Summer 2015 edition of GJLE.
 Noor was a student attorney in Georgetown’s Center for Applied Legal Studies, and in that capacity, she successfully obtained political asylum for two Honduran refugees.
 Her work included oral argument before a federal immigration judge and obtaining sworn declarations from witnesses residing in remote Honduran villages.

 Prior to law school, Noor served as a Teach for America corps member in Washington, D.C., and later, worked at D.C.-based consulting firm Education Advisory Board.
 From 2010 to 2011, she served as Rotary Ambassadorial Scholar in Beirut, Lebanon.
 There, she worked with grassroots organizations in Beirut to implement community development projects empowering international migrant workers.

 Noor graduated magna cum laude from The Ohio State University, where she received a B.A. in Political Science and a B.A. in History.
 She interned in the United State Congress for an Ohio congresswoman, and also in the Ohio governor’s office.
 After graduating from Georgetown Law in 2016, Noor moved back to her hometown Columbus, Ohio to practice business litigation.
 There, she helped found the Columbus chapter of national nonprofit organization New Leaders Council, and served on the board until spring 2019.
 Noor is a 2020 fellow of the New Leaders Council San Francisco chapter.